Sam Brownback: Taxes

 The legislation was crafted with help from his Budget Director (former Koch brothers political consultant Steven Anderson); the Koch-sponsored American Legislative Exchange Council (ALEC); and Arthur Laffer, a popular supply-side economist and former economic adviser for President Ronald Reagan.

 The law eliminated non-wage income taxes for the owners of 191,000 businesses, and cut individuals' income tax rates.
 The first phase of his cuts reduced the top Kansas income-tax rate from 6.45 percent down to 4.9 percent, and immediately eliminated income tax on business profits from partnerships and limited liability corporations passed through to individuals.
 The income tax cuts would provide US$231 million in tax reductions in its first year, growing to US$934 million after six years.
 A forecast from the Legislature's research staff indicated that a budget shortfall will emerge by 2014 and will grow to nearly US$2.5 billion by July 2018.
 The cuts were based on model legislation published by the American Legislative Exchange Council (ALEC).

-In an op-ed dated May 2014 in The Wall Street Journal, titled "A Midwest Renaissance Rooted in the Reagan Formula", Brownback compared his tax cut policies with those of Ronald Reagan, and announced a "prosperous future" for Kansas, Oklahoma and Missouri, by having enacted the economic principles that Reagan laid out in 1964.
+In a May 2014 Wall Street Journal op-ed entitled "A Midwest Renaissance Rooted in the Reagan Formula", Brownback compared his tax policies with those of Ronald Reagan.
+Brownback anticipated a "prosperous future" for Kansas, Oklahoma and Missouri because they had enacted policies based on economic principles that Reagan laid out in 1964.

-The act has received criticism for shifting the tax burden from wealthy Kansans to low- and moderate-income workers, with the top income tax rate dropping by 25%.
+The act was criticized by law professor Martin B. Dickinson of Kansas University for shifting the tax burden from wealthy Kansans to low- and moderate-income workers, with the top income tax rate dropping by 25%.
 Under Brownback, Kansas also lowered the sales tax and eliminated a tax on small businesses.
 The tax cuts helped contribute to Moody's downgrading of the state's bond rating in 2014.
 They also contributed to the S&P Ratings' credit downgrade from AA+ to AA in August 2014 due to a budget that analysts described as structurally unbalanced.
 As of June 2014, the state had fallen far short of projected tax collections, receiving $369 million instead of the planned-for $651 million.